Cheatsheet - PyTorch

 print(x.grad) # d(out)/dx

-3. Neural Network Modules (torch.nn
+3. Neural Network Modules (torch.nn)

-module provides classes for building neural networks.
+The torch.nn module provides classes for building neural networks.

 3.1 Basic Layers